 We can help you or a loved one get a diagnosis or a second opinion from a mesothelioma specialist.

 Because this is such a rare cancer, your doctor may not have much experience treating it.
 You should ask your doctor how many mesothelioma patients he or she has treated, and what therapies he or she has performed.
 If you would prefer to be treated by a more experienced physician, ask if your doctor can recommend a specialist.
-You can also use the Doctor Match program here at The Mesothelioma Center.

 Your doctor can tell you your type, which describes the location from which the cancer originated.
 There are three main types of mesothelioma: pleural, pericardial and peritoneal.
 Mesothelioma can also develop in the lining of the testicles, although it is extremely rare.